rust-lang/rust-by-example/examples/scope/borrow/mut/input.md

+Mutable data can be mutably borrowed using `&mut T`.
+This is called a *mutable reference* and gives read/write access to the borrower.
-`&T` borrows the data via an immutable reference, and the borrower can read the data but not modify it.
-Mutable data can be mutably borrowed via a mutable reference `&mut T`, giving read/write access to the borrower.
+In contrast, `&T` borrows the data via an immutable reference, and the borrower can read the data but not modify it:

 {mut.play}

+### See Also
+[`static`][static]

+[static]: scope/lifetime/static_lifetime.html